This guide will cover what tier gear to aim for, where they are found, and what will be the next step to aim for.

 Learning about gear progression is part of a three-part series:

 Returning to TERA, or just hit 60?

 You’ll notice two things when hitting level 60 (or if you’re returning to TERA as a pre-Fate of Arun player).

-- You’ll receive the Initia armor and accessories from the first set of quests, this is an enchantable set, I recommend you enchanting it to +6-9 if you can as it’ll help you in the level 61 dungeon.
+- You’ll receive the Initia armor and accessories from the first set of story quests.
+This is an enchantable set, and I recommend enchanting it to +9.
 Another alternate is doing Manaya’s Core for the Level 60 gear set.

-- You’ll receive the Emina armor and accessories from quests around level 62, this is an enchantable set, I recommend you enchanting it to +9 if you can as it’ll help you in the level 64 dungeon and will be sufficient till level 65.
+- You’ll receive the Emina armor and accessories from quests around level 62.
+This is an enchantable set, and I recommend enchanting it to +9.
+This gear will be sufficient until level 65.

-For your weapon you’ll start receiving Avatar Relic Pieces as you kill monsters (you also obtain some from quest rewards), don’t worry too much about hunting these pieces, you’ll get them eventually by just killing monsters for the quests.
+For your weapon you’ll start receiving Avatar Relic Pieces as you kill monsters (you also obtain some from story quests).
+Don’t worry about hunting these pieces, as you’ll get them eventually by just killing monsters for the quests.

 - You’ll receive Ishara’s avatar weapon (level 60) when you collect 8 Ishara’s Relic Pieces, these are obtained by killing monsters in Velika Outskirts and the new zones when you’re level 60.
 I recommend enchanting to +9.